Bella Abzug: Legal and political career

 Abzug was admitted to the New York Bar in 1945, at a time when very few women practiced law, and started her career in New York City at the firm of Pressman, Witt & Cammer, frequently working cases in matters of labor law.

 As a lawyer, she specialized in labor rights, tenants' rights, and civil liberties cases.
-Early on, she took on civil rights cases in the South.
+Early on, she took on civil rights cases in the Southern United States.
 She appealed the case of Willie McGee, a black man convicted in 1945 of raping a white woman in Laurel, Mississippi, and sentenced to death by an all-white jury who deliberated for only two-and-a-half minutes.
 Abzug lost the appeal and the man was executed.
 Abzug was an outspoken advocate of liberal causes, including the Equal Rights Amendment, and opposition to the Vietnam War as well as the military draft.
 She worked for the American Civil Liberties Union and the Civil Rights Congress.

 Years before she was elected to the House of Representatives, she was an early participant in Women Strike for Peace.
-Her political stance placed her on the master list of Nixon political opponents.
+Her political stance placed her on the master list of Nixon's political opponents.

 During the McCarthy era, she was one of the few legal attorneys willing to openly combat the House Un-American Activities Committee.

 Congressional career

 Elections

 Nicknamed "Battling Bella", in 1970 she challenged the 14-year incumbent Leonard Farbstein in the Democratic primary for a congressional district on Manhattan's West Side.
 She defeated Farbstein in a considerable upset and then defeated talk show host Barry Farber in the general election.
 In 1972, her district was eliminated via redistricting and she chose to run against William Fitts Ryan, who also represented part of the West Side, in the Democratic primary.
 Ryan, although seriously ill, defeated Abzug.
 However, Ryan died before the general election and Abzug defeated his widow, Priscilla, at the party's convention to choose the new Democratic nominee.
 In the general election Priscilla Ryan challenged Abzug on the Liberal Party line, but was unsuccessful.
 She was reelected easily in 1974.
-For her last two terms, she represented part of The Bronx as well.
+For her last two terms, she represented part of the Bronx as well.